Department of Biology Graduate Program

 In order to submit an application, you must do the following:

-Foreign students for whom English is a second language must have their TOEFL scores sent directly to the University of Oregon.
+International students must have their TOEFL scores sent directly to the University of Oregon.
 The Department of Biology requires a minimum score of 610 for the paper-based test or 105 for the Internet-based (iBT) version.
 The TOEFL code for the University of Oregon is 4846.
 No department code is needed.

 We will also accept the IELTS in lieu of the TOEFL.
 Our minimum score requirement is 7.5